Data ScientistInterview Questions

 Example: “Boxplots and histograms are similar in that they are visualizations used to illustrate the distribution of the data.
 However, they communicate information in different ways.
 Histograms are bar charts that illustrate the frequency of a numerical variable’s values.
 This enables the viewer to understand the shape of the distribution, the variation, and any potential outliers.
 Boxplots don’t allow you to see the shape of the distribution, but you can view other information like the quartiles, the range, and outliers.
 Boxplots are better than histograms when you are comparing multiple charts.”

 Explanation: This is another technical question that asks for both the definition of the term and an explanation of how it is used.
-During an interview, you want to make sure you listen carefully to the questions you are being asked.
-Many candidates will start thinking about the answer as soon as the interviewer begins to ask the question, which will cause them to miss some critical points and not provide the correct answer.
+During an interview, you want to make sure to listen carefully to the questions you are being asked.
+Many candidates will start thinking about the answer as soon as the interviewer begins to ask the question which will cause them to miss some critical points and not provide the correct answer.

-Additional Primary School Teacher Interview Questions
+Additional Data Scientist Interview Questions

 While compiling a report for user content uploads, you notice a spike in September.
 What do you think may have caused this?

-Can you explain what data leakage is, as it pertains to machine learning?
+Can you explain what data leakage is as it pertains to machine learning?

 How can you test that a feedback survey was filled out randomly or truthfully by customers?